 Ever since it appeared in a number of media outlets in early May, I have wanted to visit Wat Traimit to see if lived up to the hype of being a venerated site for us Leicester City fans.
 I didn’t really expect to see it so soon but being in Bangkok for Japan’s World Cup qualifier against Thailand gave me the opportunity.

-The temple’s chief monk Phra Prommangkalachan, revered by the club’s Thai owners, had blessed the team and as the Foxes closed in on the Premier League crown the world’s media was searching high and low for just about any story connected to the team that were 5000-1 outsiders at the start of the season.
+The temple’s chief monk Phra Prommangkalachan, revered by the club’s Thai owners, had blessed the team, and as the Foxes closed in on the Premier League crown the world’s media were searching high and low for just about any story connected to the team that were 5000-1 outsiders at the start of the season.

 As part of their promotional tour on May 18-19, the squad received a royal seal of approval at the Grand Palace followed by an open-top bus ride through the centre of Bangkok and they also visited this temple in Chinatown which houses the largest golden Buddha image in the world.

 In the wake of Leicester claiming the top prize in English football last season, I wrote about the Asian influences which were pretty big factors in helping Leicester City do the unthinkable and win the Premier League.
 One of them was about the Chairman Vichai Srivaddhanaprabha who holds the monks of Wat Traimit in very high regard and has often put his hands in his pockets to fly some of them to the King Power Stadium in Leicester to bless the team and do other such Buddhist rituals around the ground.